The Mark of Zorro chapter 9 The Clash of Blades

 “Back, !”
 Zorro cried, exhibiting a pistol suddenly.
 “I shall fight you gladly, but the fight must be fair.
 Don Carlos, gather your wife and daughter beneath your arms and retire to the corner while I cross blades with this teller of falsehoods.
 I do not intend to have a warning given out that I still am here!”

-“I thought—you escaped!” gasped again, seemingly unable to think of anything else, and doing as Senñor Zorro commanded.
+“I thought—you escaped!”
+Don gasped again, seemingly unable to think of anything else, and doing as Senñor Zorro commanded.

 “A trick!” the highwayman repeated, laughing.
 “It is a noble horse I have.
 Perhaps you heard a peculiar cry from my lips?
 My beast is trained to act at that cry.
 He gallops away wildly, making considerable noise, and the soldiers follow him.
 And when he has gone some distance he turns aside and stops, and after the pursuit has passed he returns to await my bidding.
 No doubt he is behind the patio now.
 I shall punish this captain, and then mount and ride away!”